bettonhezron/bettonhezron/README.md

 # Hi, I'm Hezron Bett

 ## About Me
-  I'm Hezron, a backend developer who enjoys figuring things out and building simple, effective solutions.
+  A backend developer who enjoys figuring things out and building simple, effective solutions.
 I mostly work with Java and Spring Boot, and I genuinely love what I do.
 I'm always learning, improving, and pushing myself to get better every day.